unixwzrd/unixwzrd.github.io/html/about/resume.md

 title: Resume
 menu_item: Resume
 permalink: /about/resume/
+image: /assets/images/default-og-image.png
+excerpt: "Looking for an overview of my experience and expertise?
+Download my PDF Resume.
+I have some accreditations and certifications here."
 ---

 Looking for an overview of my experience and expertise?
 Download my [PDF Resume.](/assets/documents/SullivanMichael_IT_AI_ML_Unix_42020819.pdf)